PhD Psychology, University of Birmingham, UK , 2018

 June 2013: ‘I think therefore I am?
 Characteristics of a non-clinical population of self-perceived food addicts’, 4th Conference of the Association for Size Diversity and Health, Chicago, USA

-September 2015: Invited speaker, ‘Of course weight stigma is bad.
+September 2015: ‘Of course weight stigma is bad.
 But, Obesity!
-Critical weight science for health care professionals and policy advisors’, 3rd International Weight Stigma Conference, Reykjavik, Iceland
+Critical weight science for health care professionals and policy advisors’, master class presented at 3rd International Weight Stigma Conference, Reykjavik, Iceland.
+Link

-May 2013: Invited speaker, ‘Health At Every Size®: why and why not’, EU-funded HAES® workshop, Berlin, Germany
+May 2013: ‘Health At Every Size®: why and why not’, master class presented at EU-funded HAES® workshop, Berlin, Germany

-November 2012: Invited speaker, ‘Why your back fat and bingo wings aren’t going to kill you anytime soon – debunking the obesity science dogma’, HAES UK Conference, SOAS, London, UK
+November 2012: ‘Why your back fat and bingo wings aren’t going to kill you anytime soon – debunking the obesity science dogma’, HAES UK Conference, SOAS, London, UK

-September 2012: Invited speaker, ‘OMGDeathFat!!!
+September 2012: ‘OMGDeathFat!!!
 Or not.
 Debunking obesity ‘science’ and what everyone knows about weight and health’, HAES® Master Class, Web-based conference

-May 2012: Invited speaker, ‘Dieting doesn’t work, now what?
-Ethics in the new public health’, Institute of Health and Community, University of Plymouth, UK
+May 2012: ‘Dieting doesn’t work, now what?
+Ethics in the new public health’, seminar presented at Institute of Health and Community, University of Plymouth, UK